ymklow/rn-assignment3-11339525/readme.md

 OngoingTask Component
 Features
-Displays a list of ongoing tasks in a vertical scrollable view.
+-Displays a list of ongoing tasks in a vertical scrollable view.
-Each task is displayed in a card with a task name.
+-Each task is displayed in a card with a task name.

+Customization
+You can customize the styles by modifying the styles object in the component code.
+Change colors, sizes, margins, and other properties to fit your app's design.

+SearchBar Component
+Features
+-Displays a search bar that can be used to navigate through tasks

+Customization
+You can customize the styles by modifying the styles object in the component code.
+Change colors, sizes, margins, and other properties to fit your app's design.